rusticbison/website/_posts/2016-11-01-Zcash-Begins.md

 ---

 I've been watching the Zcash project for some time, and decided to get involved a bit more now that it's been officially released.
-Zcash is very similar to Bitcoin, but Zcash adds very strong privacy features.
+Zcash is very similar to Bitcoin, but Zcash adds strong privacy features.
 ![Zcash screenshot]({{ site.baseurl }}/assets/img/screenshot-zcash.png){:class="img-responsive"}

 # Two concerns